Tributes poured in for Ricky Hatton after he was found dead at his home in Greater Manchester, England at the age of 46.

 "I'm absolutely devastated to hear the news of the passing of Ricky Hatton," wrote Barry McGuigan.
 "He was a man of the people and a spectacular fighter.
 A great man inside the ring and a wonderful man outside of it.
 RIP, Ricky.
 My thoughts and prayers are with his family at this very difficult time."

-Tyson Fury, similarly, struggled with substance and suicidal thoughts, and recruited Hatton as an assistant trainer at the start of the comeback that established him as the world's leading heavyweight.
+Tyson Fury, similarly, struggled with substance abuse and suicidal thoughts, and recruited Hatton as an assistant trainer at the start of the comeback that established him as the leading heavyweight in the world.

 "I'm so sad and lost for words," said Nick Blackwell.
 "Shocked Ricky Hatton has passed away.
 Legend of the sport."